 Do I need to take painkillers after getting braces on?

-Painkillers like ibuprofen or acetaminophen are not always necessary but can help if you experience soreness.
-Warm saltwater rinses and orthodontic wax can also reduce discomfort.
+Painkillers such as ibuprofen or acetaminophen aren’t always necessary, but they can help if you experience soreness.
+Rinsing with warm saltwater and using orthodontic wax can also help decrease your pain.

 Will my braces feel tight after they are placed?